softbankrobotics-research/qibullet/README.md

 pip install --user qibullet
 ```

-The robot meshes under a specific [license](https://github.com/ProtolabSBRE/qibullet/tree/master/qibullet/robot_data/LICENSE), you will need to agree to that license during the installation to install them.
-Alternatively, you can provide a --agree-license flag when installing, by doing so agreeing to the mentionned [license](https://github.com/ProtolabSBRE/qibullet/tree/master/qibullet/robot_data/LICENSE).
+The robot meshes under a specific [license](https://github.com/ProtolabSBRE/qibullet/tree/master/qibullet/robot_data/LICENSE), you will need to agree to that license to install them and ultimately be able to spawn a Pepper, a NAO or a Romeo robot (see the Usage section for more details).
+More details on the installation process can be found on the [wiki](https://github.com/ProtolabSBRE/qibullet/wiki).

 ## Usage
 A robot can be spawned via the SimulationManager class: